 Example: Three SMA lines are presented in the chart below.
 Each candle represents 60 minutes.
 The blue SMA is an average of 5 consecutive closing prices (go 5 bars back and calculate their closing price averages).
 The pink SMA is an average of 30 consecutive prices, and the yellow is an average of 60 consecutive closing prices.
 You will notice a very logical tendency in the chart: as the number of candlesticks increases, the SMA becomes smoother, while it responds more slowly to market changes (more distant from the real-time price.

 When an SMA line cuts a Price line, we can predict with relatively high probability a coming change in the trend’s direction.
 When the price cuts the average from below upwards, we are getting a buying signal, and vice versa.

 An example of moving average of a forex chart:

 Pay attention to the cutting points of the price line and SMA line, and especially to what happens to the trend right afterwards.

 Tip: The best way to use this SMA is to combine two or three SMA lines.
 By following their cutting points you can determine expected future trends.
-It increases our confidence in shifting the trend direction – as all the moving averages are broken, as in the following chart:
+It increases our confidence in shifting the trend direction – as all the moving averages are broken, like in the following chart: